TeaShull/PhytoBSA/README.md

 - G-Statistic Calculation
   - Implements the G-statistic calculation described in the publication [here](https://doi.org/10.1186/s12859-020-3435-8).
 This statistic helps identify likely causal polymorphisms by comparing the ratio of reference to non-reference reads in each bulk.

+- Bayesian Simulation of Null Models
+  - Utilizes Bayesian simulation to produce analytically tractable and robust critical cutoff values for SNPs.
+This approach enhances the reliability of identifying significant polymorphisms.

 - ULIDs for File and Analysis Identification
   - Utilizes ULIDs (Universally Unique Lexicographically Sortable Identifiers) to ensure that each generated file and analysis is uniquely identified.
 This allows the program to handle concurrent analyses pointing to the same output directory without conflicts.
+Every process has a log, which is linked to the generated files through the ULID.

 - Robust Logging of Run Parameters
   - Incorporates robust logging of run parameters, making debugging and reproducibility of results easier to track.
 This logging system captures all relevant parameters used in each analysis, aiding in result interpretation and replication.

-- Bayesian-Based Simulation for Critical Cutoff Values
-  - Utilizes Bayesian-based simulation to produce analytically tractable and robust critical cutoff values for SNPs.
-This approach enhances the reliability of identifying significant polymorphisms.

 ## Installation
 ### Environment installation